-When more than one IICE unit is defined, select the IICE unit in the Control Panel before you select Delete IICE.
+When more than one IICE unit is defined, select the IICE unit in the Control Panel panel before you select Delete IICE (see Individual IICE Parameters, on page 16).

 Common IICE Parameters

 The IICE parameters common to all IICE units in a multi-IICE configuration include the communication port setting and if the optional skew-free hardware is to be used.
 The parameters are set on the Instrumentor Preferences dialog box (select Instrumentor->Instrumentor Preferences from the top menu bar).